 The shopping madness, so-called Black Friday, will be on November 29 in 2020.
-This sales tradition first started in the US and later spread to Canada, and Britain is now being held in many countries.
+What is Black Friday?
+This Black Friday sales tradition first started in the US and later spread to Canada, and Britain is now being held in many countries.
 The formation of the Black Friday tradition and becoming the trend of shopping today has taken a long time.
 More precisely, this phrase has been mentioned along with several events in history.

 Thanksgiving Day and Black Friday

 Black Friday is on the last Friday of November following Thanksgiving Day.
-First, let’s have a glimpse of the history of Thanksgiving Day.
+First, let’s have a glimpse of the history of Thanksgiving Day and answer to the most asked question "What is the history of Thanksgiving?".
 George Washington gave an order on declaration of the day celebrated as the harvest day “Thanksgiving Day.”
 Thanksgiving begins to be celebrated on the last Thursday of November under Lincoln’s official decision.
 Later, the celebration of Thanksgiving on the eve of the New Year holiday has sparked an upsurge in shopping between these two dates.
 This date was regarded as the official opening of the shopping season for the New Year holiday since 1932.